Macy’s Thanksgiving Parade Was The Coldest In Over A Hundred Years

 The only currency that mattered was body heat.
 Strangers became intimates without a hint of self-consciousness.
 Mamie recently moved from the Southeast.
 She did not come prepared with those chemical hand warmers everyone else seemed to be carrying.
 They were stuffing them in gloves, shoes, and everywhere else that might need warming.

-When Mamie saw that the Macy’s website was suggesting people arrive by 6 AM if they wanted a good viewing spot, it was already 6:15.
+When Mamie saw that the Macy’s website was suggesting people arrive by 6 a.m. if they wanted a good viewing spot, it was already 6:15.
 Mamie almost gave up before leaving home.
-At 5’5″, good sight-lines were almost impossible to come by.
+At 5-foot 5-inches, good sight-lines were almost impossible to come by.
 She didn’t get one.

-Exhausted and sore from the long and circuitous walking rout required to get there, she waited, first eagerly, then not so much.
+Exhausted and sore from the long and circuitous walking route required to get there, she waited, first eagerly, then not so much.
 She was actually one of the lucky ones.
 There were many people not blessed with her stature.
 And they had been there even longer.

-By the time the parade made its way to 39 St. and 6 Ave, many were already heading back to their hotel.
+By the time the parade made its way to 39th St. and 6th Ave., many were already heading back to their hotel.
 Some had traveled great distances and rented nearby hotels.
 They had chairs up front and had been there for several hours to maintain their spot.
 They couldn’t take it either.
 At one point, the line of people heading out was as thick as the line of people coming in.

 The floats were spectacular.
 The bands were exciting.
 It was as fine a parade as could be hoped for.
 But there was a definite and literal chilling effect from the weather.
 At no point could any of the parade goers set aside the unrelenting misery of being there.
 The heartiest of them grinned and bore it.